 - instead of sugary fizzy drinks and juice drinks, go for water or unsweetened fruit juice (remember to dilute these for children) or if you like fizzy drinks then try diluting fruit juice with sparkling water

-- instead of cakes or biscuits, try having a currant bun, scone or some malt loaf with low-fat spread
+- instead of cakes or biscuits, try having a plain currant bun, fruit scone or some malt loaf with lower-fat spread

 - if you take sugar in hot drinks, or add sugar to your breakfast cereal, gradually reduce the amount until you can cut it out altogether

-- rather than spreading jam, marmalade or honey on your toast, try a low-fat spread, sliced banana, or low-fat cream cheese instead
+- rather than spreading jam, marmalade or honey on your toast, try a lower-fat spread, sliced banana, or lower-fat cream cheese instead

 - check food labels to help you pick the foods with less added sugar or go for the low-sugar version

-- try halving the sugar you use in your recipes - it works for most things except jam, meringues and ice cream
+- try reducing the sugar you use in your recipes - it works for most things except jam, meringues and ice cream

-- choose tins of fruit in juice rather than syrup
+- go for tins of fruit in juice rather than syrup

-- choose wholegrain breakfast cereals rather than those coated with sugar or honey
+- opt for wholegrain breakfast cereals rather than those coated with sugar or honey

 Checking food labels